juanc0926/python-l/README.md

 # python-l
-My repo for learning about the python programming language
+My repo for learning about the python programming language.
+Cool!